ka-dyn/ExpandedContent/README.md

 -Drake Companions - Limited to certain archetypes.
 Reworked from tabletop to work in a CRPG setting.

--Dragon Mystery and Vampirism curse for Oracle class.
+-Dragon Mystery, Heavens Mystery, and Vampirism curse for Oracle class.

 New Mythic Abilities